cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### Security Behavior Analytics for Service request (SBA-SR)

 When an offender aims to gain an initial foothold in a vulnerable service, the offender needs to manipulate the request sent to the service API such that it may exploit it.
 Using the exploit, the offender seeks to trigger some unplanned behavior of the service.
 The offender is, therefore, required to send an irregular sequence of characters or/and an irregular sequence of requests.
-Note that benign users will not be sending such irregular sequences.
+(Note that benign users will not be sending such irregular sequences.)

 Detecting such irregularities is a key element in protecting vulnerable cloud services.
-Organizations should deploy Security Behavior Analytics for Service Requests (SBA-SR) - for detecting security-related irregularities in any communications between clients and the Service API.
+Organizations should deploy Security Behavior Analytics for Service Requests (SBA-SR) for detecting security-related irregularities in any communications between clients and the Service API.
 The deployed SBA-SR should be capable of discerning regular requests of benign users from manipulated requests made by offenders.
 The outcome of this component is a _Confidence Level_ of a **Service Request** that should be handled by **Access Control,** as discussed below.

 #### Security Behavior Analytics for Service Instances (SBA-SI)